uiocompcat/HyDGL/README.rst

     pip install git+https://github.com/hkneiding/nbo2graph

-which installs ``nbo2graph`` as a package to your python installation or virtual environment.
+which installs ``nbo2graph`` as a library to your Python installation or virtual environment.

+Afterwards you can import the library with:

+>>> import nbo2graph

+A more detailed guide on the usage can be found in the `documentation <link>`_.

 What is under the hood?
 -----------